-Size: 3 sound discs (3 hrs., 28 min.)
+Size: 3 sound discs (3 hrs., 28 min.); 43 Pages, Transcript

 Summary: An interview of Robert Lee Morris conducted 2007 April 13, by Carly Gerrity, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, in Morris' design studio, in New York, N.Y.
 Monolgue recorded on January 6, 2008.

 Robert Lee Morris (1947- ) is a jewelry, accessory, home, and lifestyle designer from New York, N.Y.
 Carly Gerrity is the director of project development for Robert Lee Morris in New York, N.Y.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

+Funding for this interview was provided by the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.
 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.